seatsio/seatsio-js/README.md

 }
 ```

-You can alternatively use paginated methods to retrieve status changes:
+You can alternatively use the paginated methods to retrieve status changes:

 ```js
 await client.events.listStatusChangesFirstPage(<AN EVENT KEY>, <OPTIONAL parameters>, <OPTIONAL pageSize>)